-Most of the unavoidable adverse impacts described for alternative A would continue, but would decrease, over the first 5 years until the population is reduced to and subsequently maintained between 100 and 400 elk over the life of the plan.
+Most of the unavoidable adverse impacts described for alternative A would continue, but would decrease, over the first five years until the population is reduced to and subsequently maintained between 100 and 400 elk over the life of the plan.
 After this time, potential impacts to vegetation, the elk population, wildlife, wildlife habitat, and soils and water quality would be greatly reduced.
 There may be some unavoidable adverse effects to these resources from noise and other disturbances during implementation of direct reduction with firearms.
 Visitors could also be disturbed by these actions.
 Providing educational and interpretive materials would help mitigate some adverse effects.
 If used, firearm noise suppressors could offset some of these impacts as well.
-Unavoidable adverse impacts to health and safety would also occur given the shooting that would occur and the risk of other injuries associated with this alternative.
-Impacts to park operations and management would also increase compared to alternative A due to periodic diversions of staff for activities associated with direct reduction using firearms.
+Unavoidable adverse impacts to park operations and management would increase compared to alternative A due to periodic diversions of staff for activities associated with direct reduction using firearms.

-Unavoidable adverse impacts for this alternative would be greatly reduced compared to the other alternatives, because the reduction in elk numbers would be complete within 1 year and potential impacts to vegetation, the elk population, wildlife, wildlife habitat, and soils and water quality would be greatly reduced.
+Unavoidable adverse impacts for this alternative would be greatly reduced compared to the other alternatives, because the reduction in elk numbers would be complete within one year and potential impacts to vegetation, the elk population, wildlife, wildlife habitat, and soils and water quality would be greatly reduced.
 There may be some unavoidable adverse effects to these resources from noise and other disturbances during implementation of normal operations associated with roundups.
 Visitors could also be disturbed by these actions.
 Providing educational and interpretive materials would help mitigate some adverse effects.
 Unavoidable adverse impacts to park operations and management would increase compared to alternative A due to periodic diversions of staff for conducting roundups.

 Translocation under this alternative would depend on cooperation by outside parties to implement, which could delay management actions.
 Most of the unavoidable adverse impacts described for alternative A would continue but would decrease, as the population is reduced to and subsequently maintained between 100 and 400 elk over the life of the plan.
 After this time, potential impacts to vegetation, the elk population, wildlife, wildlife habitat, and soils and water quality would be greatly reduced.
 There may be some unavoidable adverse effects to these resources from noise and other disturbances during implementation of normal operations associated with roundups for translocation.
 Visitors could also be disturbed by these actions.
 Providing educational and interpretive materials would help mitigate some adverse effects.
-Unavoidable adverse impacts to park operations and management would increase compared to alternative A due to periodic diversions of staff for conducting roundups.
+Unavoidable adverse impacts to park operations and management would increase compared to alternative A due to periodic diversions of staff for conducting roundups or dispersal activities.